eainx/eainx.github.io/about.md

 ---
 ## Hi, there!
 I'm a first-year MS-PhD integrated student at [PILAB](https://pi.snu.ac.kr/) in [SNU IPAI](https://gsai.snu.ac.kr/).
-When I was an undergraduate, I majored in Architecture and minored in Computer Science.
+When I was an undergraduate, I majored in Architecture and minored in Computer Science, which fostered both my appreciation for art and my interest in technology.
+Currently, my research interests include robot learning, 3D vision, simulation, and world models for enabling robots to understand and interact more naturally with real-world environments.
-My hobbies are drawing, taking photographs, and traveling to discover relaxing spots.

 ***